cpske/ISP/Topics.md

 * What is a software process, and what are its components.
 * All devs have a software process, whether they realize it or not.
-* (Maybe later) Overview of some common software processes.
-* "Agile" is *not* a software process.
-"Agile" describes values, goals, and some practices incorporated into many software processes.
 * The problems of software development that drive the need for a good software process:
   - complexity
   - change
   - (high) defects and errors
   - lack of predictability or consistency
   - (un)maintainability

+## Later: Overview of Common Software Processes

+* Waterfall: the most misrepresented process.
+* "Agile" is *not* a software process.
+  - Agile describes values, goals, and some practices incorporated into many software processes (see slide).
+  - Created as reaction to perceived inefficiency of existing processes.
+* "Planned Based" or "Plan Driven" - almost opposite of Agile.

+## Focus of this Course

+* Focus on software process related skills, knowledge, habits, and personal characteristics that will help you as professional dev.
+* Learn how software companies in Thailand develop software, and what skills, knowledge, characteristics their managers find important.
 * Jittat's slide: 3 dimensions of "Build the Right Product", "Build the Product Right", "Build it Fast".
 This course focuses on skills and habits to help you "Build it Right".
   - A side-effect (maybe) is you can build *faster* and be more adaptive to change (so you build the right product).

-## Focus of this Course

-* Focus on software process related skills, knowledge, habits, and personal characteristics that will help you as professional dev.
-* Learn how software companies in Thailand develop software, and what skills, knowledge, characteristics their managers find important.

 ## Habits and Practices of a Professional Developer